Sonic Drive-In: Company profile

 Although Sonic has operated since the early 1950s, Sonic Corp. incorporated in Delaware in 1990.
 It has its corporate headquarters in Oklahoma City; the headquarters building features a dine-in Sonic restaurant in an adjacent building.
 Prior to its acquisition by Inspire Brands, its stock traded on NASDAQ with the symbol SONC.
 Most restaurants are owned and operated by franchisees.
-Total 2016 revenues were around $100 million with net income of $18 million.
+Total system sales as disclosed in 2026 were $5.2 billion.

 Employee relations and opportunities

 In February 2019, employees of three Ohio locations resigned en masse due to management changes, as well as what they alleged was a 50% reduction of the employee hourly pay rate, a claim denied by Sonic.

 In 2020, Sonic added a tipping feature via the online ordering app.
 In 2021, Sonic added an option to tip at the stalls.